latent-to/developer-docs/docs/sdk/index.md

 - **Proxy transfers**: Use `ProxyType.Transfer` or `ProxyType.SmallTransfer` (see [Create Proxy](../keys/proxies/create-proxy.md))
 - **Other proxy operations**: Execute any permitted call through a proxy (see [Working with Proxies](../keys/proxies/create-proxy.md))

+## Advanced: Working with Blockchain Calls

+Compose and execute complex blockchain transactions using `GenericCall` and pallet-specific builders.

+- [Working with Blockchain Calls](call): Create, compose, and execute calls with `GenericCall` and `CallBuilder` - essential for proxies, crowdloans, MEV protection, and fee estimation

 ## Subnet Operations

 Create, manage, and interact with subnets.